project-codeflare/rayvens/README.md

 ```

 This program initialize Ray and Rayvens and creates a `Topic`.
 Topics and events
-are the core facility offered by Rayvens.
+are the core facilities offered by Rayvens.
 Topics bridge event publishers and
 subscribers.

 In this example, a subscriber is added to `topic` with the statement `topic >>
 print`.
 This subscriber simply invokes the Python `print` method on every event
 it receives.
-In general, subscribers can be Python callables, ray tasks, or ray
+In general, subscribers can be Python callables, Ray tasks, or Ray
 actors.

 A couple of events are then published to `topic` using the syntax `topic <<